kshetline/json-z/README.md

 ### Reviver functions (JSON-Z specific differences)

 - A global reviver function can be specified.
-- For the benefit of anonymous (arrow) functions, which do not have their own `this`, reviver functions are passed the holder of a key/value pair as a third argument to the function.
+- For the benefit of anonymous (arrow) functions, which do not have their own `this`, reviver functions are passed the holder of a key/value pair as, or along with, the third argument to the function.

 ### Extended types (JSON-Z specific)